AaronWChen/MeaLeon/README.md

 docker run -it --rm -p 5000:5000 awashingtonchen/mealeon_docker
 ```

 The -p flag is needed to specify the port.
 The --rm flag is used to clean up the container afterwards (good for quick tests on development).
 The -it tag is for interactive and I used it initially because there are some bash commands inside the script to download NLTK if it isn't installed, or to access files inside the container.

+## Feature Requests

+1. Quarto Notebook
+2. Refactor from Pandas to polaRS?